felipetarijon/m4ld3v/C/ransomware/README.md

 ## Dependencies

-* <a href="https://github.com/rxi/log.c" target="_blank">log.c</a> to log stuff.
-It was cloned directly into libs/log and was added a custom CMakeLists.txt
+1) <a href="https://github.com/rxi/log.c" target="_blank">log.c</a> to log stuff.
+The version included in this project is a modified version that includes a CMakeLists.txt.
+There is no need to update it since it's already part of this project.

-* <a href="https://github.com/kokke/tiny-AES-c" target="_blank">tiny-AES-c</a> to handle cryptography.
-It was cloned directly into libs/aes
+2) <a href="https://github.com/kokke/tiny-AES-c" target="_blank">tiny-AES-c</a> to handle cryptography.
+It's already included in the CMakeLists.txt as an external library that is automatically cloned while building with cmake.

 ## Linux